janekzimoch/multimodal_output_models/README.md

 # multimodel_output_models

 In this repository i explore different methods of modeling problems where for a given input there are many potential solutions.
 You can also think of it as one-to-many mapping or input having multimodal output.
-Standard, discriminative regression machine learning models orclassification models with a softmax head are unable to output a set of potential solutions and willeither fail at learning the task or will consistently output only single output.
+Standard, discriminative regression machine learning models or classification models with a softmax head are unable to output a set of potential solutions and will either fail at learning the task or will consistently output only single output.

 To model problems with multimodal output we need to output a probability distribution p(y|x) where rather than a scalar our model outputs adsitribution.
 ### In this repository we explore following models: